qmake Build Configuration

 system() function or ignored.
 Setting this option to Ignore might help if opening or closing projects takes too long, but it might produce inexact parsing results.

-To specify settings for all qmake builds, select Tools > Options > Build & Run > Qmake.
+To specify settings for all qmake builds, select Preferences > Build & Run > Qmake.

-To set the default build properties, select Tools > Options > Build & Run > Default Build Properties.
+To set the default build properties, select Preferences > Build & Run > Default Build Properties.

-Since Qt 5.11, you can compile QML source code into the final binary.
-This improves the startup time of the application and eliminates the need to deploy QML files together with the application.
+You can compile QML source code into the final binary to improve the startup time of the application and eliminate the need to deploy QML files together with the application.
 For more information, see Ahead-of-Time Compilation.

 Qt Creator builds qmake projects by running the